iGyanendraYadav/nextOne/README.md

 This is made using Next Js.

+This needs some improvement.

-I will update it later.
+When i will get some rime, I will update it.